Silver bin for recycling

 Bins for new properties

 If you have recently moved into a new property and require a bin please complete our new property bin request online form.
-There is a charge for new bins, which covers the purchase and delivery costs associated with establishing the collection.
+There is a £34 charge per new bin, which covers the purchase and delivery costs associated with establishing the collection.

 If you’re a property developer and require a new bin for a property, you’ll need to contact us.